-Recycling gets a lot of attention, but we actually see it as the last step before throwing something away...there are many ways to reduce the amount of waste you create long before you have something left to recycle!
+To reduce waste, think outside the blue bin!
+Recycling gets a lot of attention, but we actually see it as the last step of waste reduction.
+There are many ways to prevent waste as well as other ways to recycle!

 Before buying a product there are simple questions that can be considered, such as, "When I am finished with this, what will happen to it?
 Will it go off to a landfill or is it recyclable?
 Will I be able to reuse it somehow, or am I going to donate it to someone?
 How long will this item last?
 Is there a more durable alternative?"
 Knowing the answer to questions like these before shopping for a new product is a great step towards creating less waste later.

 Buy loose fruits and vegetables instead of packaged.